131 Method Program Modifications

-- Reducing inflammation, improving gut health and ramping up the quality of your food choices will likely elicit weight loss initially.
-To accomplish significant weight loss, a calorie deficit is necessary.
-Start by tracking your typical intake in Ignite so you can learn what that looks like.
-From there, make sure you are in a mild-moderate deficit to promote weight loss.
+- Reducing inflammation, improving gut health, and ramping up the quality of your food choices will likely elicit weight loss.
+To accomplish a significant amount of weight loss, keep caloric intake in mind.
+Start by tracking your typical intake during Ignite so that you can learn what that looks like for you.
+From there, make sure you are in a mild-moderate deficit from your baseline to promote weight loss.

-- As you lose weight your body mass is smaller which means you will require less calories to function.
-Keep in mind as you progress you will likely have to continue to adjust your calorie intake to continue to see results.
+- As you lose weight your body mass is smaller, which means you will require fewer calories to function.
+Keep in mind as you progress you may have to continue to adjust and decrease your calorie intake to continue to see results.

 - Remember to be patient with your body.
 It takes time and consistency to become an efficient Fat Burner, and accomplishing this slowly, methodically and safely leads to lifelong results.

 - Review any changes to medications or any personal medical concerns with your physician.